 Construction errors and change orders

 Human error and change orders are inevitable in construction projects.
 The importance of construction inspection lies in a good inspection system that deals with errors and necessary changes.
-Having a clear guideline and focus in coordinating construction project inspections will help you with the success of your construction project.
-Organising and documenting your construction inspections and inspection checklists are the key.
+Having a good inspection system centred around the connectedness of your project teams will help you with the success of your construction project and its on-time delivery.